 Key outcomes from the pilot phase include:

-- increased direct engagement with decision-makers and institutions at all levels, on issues related to protecting human rights and democratic and media freedoms – for example, linking Human Rights Defenders to special rapporteurs, engaging with UN, government authorities to mention a few.
+- Increased direct engagement with decision-makers and institutions at all levels on issues related to protecting human rights and democratic and media freedoms – for example, linking Human Rights Defenders to special rapporteurs and engaging with UN government authorities, to mention a few.

-CIVICUS is providing coordination to the Consortium to Promote Human Rights and Media in Africa (CHARM) project’s pilot phase, with financial support from the Swedish International Development Agency (SIDA).
+CIVICUS provides coordination to the Consortium to Promote Human Rights and Media in Africa (CHARM) project’s pilot phase, with financial support from the Swedish International Development Agency (SIDA).

 Publications & Media